1908 Hong Kong typhoon: Property damage

 The property damage in the City was not generally not large in individual cases, yet the aggregate would be very extensive and the total loss was viewed as very considerable.
 In the week of 18–25 July, Hong Kong posted a record of 16.2 inches rainfall.
 The continued wet weather in July 1908 being combined with the fury of a storm, was possibly responsible for some building collapses in the Colony.

 The greatest damage to property was done at Kingsclere private hotel, where a portion of the beautiful building was in ruins.
 A tall chimney fell with an alarming noise at Kingsclere, in Kennedy Road, carrying with it all the roof over three rooms on the top floor and part of the walls.
 The resident of the room, Mr Hunt, of Messrs.
 Shewan, Tomes, and Company, who was in the Colony for about three months, apparently rose from the bed to look out, but hearing the big noise overhead.
 He reckoned that something was wrong and immediately sought refuge under the bed.
 Then the crash came.
-The debris fell on the bed and filled the room, but luckily enough, the bed legs stood the strain and gave Mr Hunt a chance to breathe.
+The debris fell on the bed and filled the room, but the bed legs withstood the strain and gave Mr Hunt a chance to breathe.
 But the weight on his body and legs was great, and he suffered in pain.
 A rescue team was early on the scene under the command of Police Chief Inspector Baker, and it took the fire brigade no less than four hours to rescue Mr Hunt.
 They worked with no little danger by reason of the unsupported wall which risked falling at any time.
 They rescued the unfortunate young man and sent him to the Government Civil Hospital to treat his internal injuries.